Safari MCP: Native Browser Automation for AI Agents on macOS

 Modern web apps use frameworks that intercept standard DOM events.
 Setting .value on a React input doesn’t trigger state updates — the framework’s internal state tracker ignores it.

-Safari MCP solves this with framework-aware form filling:
+It solves this with framework-aware form filling:

 - React — Uses